semaphoreP/codeastro/Day3/tutorial_doc/README.md

 page for your function(s).
 Make sure it builds correctly!
     * Hint: to begin, make a `docs` directory in your repo, just like step 4 in the example above.
-3. (If time) Trade with another group and try to use one of their functions/classes/methods that they have documented using their sphinx documentation.

 # Activity Wrap-Up: Moving Forward with Code Documentation